cx20/hello/vb.net/opengl1.1/triangle/readme.md

 |    - - - - - - - - - - - - - - - - -     |
 +------------------------------------------+
 ```

+Caution:

+> This sample sometimes fails with GetDC.
+> Currently under investigation.